ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* confirm the minister responsible for the service will test it before the service moves into live.
+* Confirm the minister responsible for the service will test it before the service moves into live.